Mustafa3946/MedicalAnnotationTool/README.md

 	  ```
 3. Request suggestions with LLM mode:
 	- `GET /suggest/entities?doc_id=abstract1&mode=llm`
+   (Frontend button currently calls heuristic; invoke the above manually or via browser console.)

 Behavior:
-- If the LLM call fails (timeout, API error, empty / malformed JSON) the system logs a fallback and returns heuristic suggestions.
+- If the LLM call fails (timeout / API error / malformed JSON) it falls back silently to heuristic and logs a one‑line fallback message.
-- Returned suggestions include `source` (`openai` or `heuristic-*`) and `model` when from OpenAI.
+- Suggestions include `source` (`openai` or `heuristic-*`) and `model` when from OpenAI.
-- You can force default heuristic by omitting `mode` or using `mode=heuristic`.
+- Force heuristic by omitting `mode` or using `mode=heuristic`.

 Security / Cost Notes:
 - Only entity suggestion endpoint uses the key; no key is stored in persisted documents.